Updated March 4, 2023

 - The evaluation of an XPath expression from an XML through classes that implement the XPath engine interface.

-This has been a guide to List Of Junit Interview Questions and Answers so that the candidate can crackdown these Junit Interview Questions easily.
+This has been a guide to List Of Junit Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
 Here in this post, we have studied top Junit Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –